praveentcom/applaunch-wiki/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within StoreReady, please send an email to the maintainer.
+If you discover a security vulnerability within AppLaunch Wiki, please send an email to the maintainer.
 All security vulnerabilities will be promptly addressed.

 **Please do not report security vulnerabilities through public GitHub issues.**